 6. Set Guidelines For Financial Management

-Establish how the funds are allocated and managed to ensure transparency, accountability, and ethical utilisation of donations.
-Set out the procedures to report on financials, auditing and providing accurate reporting of the fundraising expenses.
+Establish how the funds are allocated and managed to ensure transparency, accountability, and ethical utilization of donations.
+Set out the procedures to report on financials, auditing, and providing accurate reporting of the fundraising expenses.

 7. Be Aware Of Conflicts Of Interest

-Set guidelines to recognise and address conflicts of interest between board members, staff, and volunteers involved in fundraising.
-Set out guidelines for disclosure, recusal and the decision-making process.
+Set guidelines to recognize and address conflicts of interest between board members, staff, and volunteers involved in fundraising.
+Set out guidelines for disclosure, recusal, and the decision-making process.

 8. Incorporate Considerations For Diversity And Inclusion